mwestera/jsonlined/README.md

 If subprocess outputs json format, this will be interpreted as such; otherwise literal string.

-In case the subprocess can output multiple new lines per original input line, either use `jsonlined`, or (for `jsonpiped`) make sure the outputs-per-input are separated by an empty line (double newline).
+In case the subprocess can output multiple new lines per original input line, either use `jsonlined`, or -- for `jsonpiped` -- set `--onetomany` and make sure the subprocess outputs double newlines between inputs.

 ## Related ##